Recorder (musical instrument): Documentary evidence: treatises

 The Syntagma musicum (1614–20) of Michael Praetorius (1571–1621) in three volumes (a fourth was intended but never finished) is an encyclopaedic survey of music and musical instruments.
 Volume II, De Organographia (1619) is of particular interest for its description of no fewer than eight sizes of recorder (klein Flötlein or exilent in G_{5}, discant in C_{5} or D_{5}, alt in G_{4}, tenor in C_{4}, basset in F_{3}, bass in B♭_{2}, and grossbass in F_{2}) as well as the four-holed gar kleine Plockflötlein.

 Praetorius was the first author to explain that recorders can confuse the ear into believing that they sound an octave lower than pitch, which phenomenon has more recently been explained in relation to the recorder's lack of high harmonics.
 He also shows the different "registers" of consort possible, 2′ (discant, alt, and tenor), 4′ (alt, tenor, and basset), and 8′ (tenor, basset, and bass) (see also Nomenclature).
 Additionally, he proposed cutting the recorder between the beak and the first finger hole to allow for a kind of tuning slide to raise or lower its pitch, similar to the Baroque practice of adjusting a recorder's pitch by "pulling out" the top joint of the recorder.

-The recorders described in Praetorius are of the "stretched hourglass" profile (see above, far right).
+The recorders described in Praetorius are of the "stretched hourglass" profile (see illustration to right).
 He gives fingerings like those of Ganassi, and remarks that they normally have a range of an octave and a sixth, although exceptional players could extend that range by a fourth.